 Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district, but in 1875 were forced to yield because their land had been used as security on credit.

 After 1870 the Crown sought to buy the freehold of gold-bearing land, to achieve better control of goldfields.
-Māori found themselves pressured into selling land, rather than leasing it for gold-mining purposes, and lost the gold revenues.
+Māori found themselves pressured into selling land, rather than leasing it for gold-mining, and lost the gold revenues.

 Kauri grew throughout the extensive forests of the peninsula before the arrival of Europeans.
 It is the second-largest and second-longest-living tree in the world.
 Botanist Thomas Kirk wrote in awe of ‘one of the grandest sights in the vegetable world.
 Magnificent columns, from 50ft to 60ft [15 m to 18 m] to the first branch, and from 4ft to 8ft [1.2 m to 2.4 m] in diameter, rise in rank after rank’.1

 The largest kauri tree ever recorded, at Mercury Bay, had a circumference of 23.77 metres and a height of 24.3 metres to the first branch – twice the bulk of Tāne Mahuta in the Waipoua Forest.
-Another tree, with a diameter of 7.3 metres, had an estimated age of 4,000 years.
+Another tree, with a diameter of 7.3 metres, was thought to be 4,000 years old.

-The region’s kauri was first exploited for spars for sailing ships.
+The region’s kauri were first exploited for spars for sailing ships.
 Around 1820 HMS Coromandel loaded spars at the harbour that now carries its name.
-Ship visits for spars continued until the late 1850s.
+Ships visited to obtain spars until the late 1850s.

 The elasticity of kauri timber and the length of the tree’s trunk made it well suited for ship hulls.
 Numerous schooners and cutters were built in small shipbuilding yards in the Hauraki Gulf and on the Coromandel Peninsula before larger yards in Auckland and at Mahurangi took over in the 1870s.
 Kauri was also used for building houses and in mines.